emissary-ingress/emissary/user-guide/upgrade-to-pro.md

 ### Enabling Consul Connect integration

-Ambassador Pro's Consul Connect integration is deployed as a separate Kubernetes service.
+Ambassador Edge Stack's Consul Connect integration is deployed as a separate Kubernetes service.
 For instructions on deploying Consul Connect, see the [Consul Connect integration guide](/user-guide/consul-connect-ambassador).